#KF2020-11 'Kaza-guruma 1' designer hanafukin panel

 Stitching suggestions for the panel -

 Several shades of one colour work look great for stitching these panels, such as shades of blue.
 A mixture of varigated and solid threads would also work well.
 White on the creamy greige would give a very contemporary effect, similar to some of the natural linen/white thread combinations currently popular for kogin sashiko.

 These hand printed designer panels are more expensive than the other hanafukin I sell, but the patterns are so beautiful, I wanted to start selling them!
 I have more more designs by Ky Fujita in stock.

 Printed with water-soluble ink - marks wash out

 Individual Cloth Size : Approx. 30cm x 60cm (Finished size : 30cm x 30cm)

-Sarashi cloth is quite lightweight compared with other sashiko fabrics, but is very easy to stitch, super absorbent and wears well.
-It is one of the fabrics traditionally used for kimono underwear!
-This unbleached QH Sarashi fabric is a slightly finer weave than the Olympus hanafukin sarashi, although the stitch length is about 3mm (the same as my Olympus panels).
+This unbleached QH greige fabric is a slightly finer weave than the Olympus hanafukin sarashi cotton, although the stitch length is about 3mm (the same as my Olympus panels).